-Join Matt Piper for an in-depth discussion in this video Creating pattern-based sequences, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Creating pattern-based sequences, part of Learning Reason 7.

 So let's look in the rack.
 So here is subtractor, I'll press F8 and…I want to go to utilities and I'm going to drag in a matrix pattern sequencer.…If you're interested at all in making any kind…of electronic music, this is a very useful device.…So if I flip my rack around by clicking…the Tab key, you'll see that this has automatically connected…itself appropriately.
 And if I just press this Run button…you'll hear this pattern that's already there by default.…

 And I can click around in here.…And you can hear what I've changed.…I can click this Tie button, and now it will tie notes together.…So you can hear that the attack, there's not a re-triggering…of the filters that make that sort of sharp attack sound…that you're hearing.…And, if I'm just feeling like throwing caution to the wind.…I can randomize the pattern, and just hear what came out.…